Know-No-Bounds/Student-Registry/README.md

 In this project you are going to code a program tha controls a registry of students.

 ## your program should be able to:
-- Your program should be able to Add students to the registry
+- Add students to the registry
 - Display the students of the registry
 - Remove students for the registry
 - Change information about the students